multi-template-matching/MultiTemplateMatching-Python/README.md

 Once installed, `import MTM`should work.

 # Documentation
+The package NMS contains mostly 2 important functions:

+## matchTemplate
+`matchTemplates(listTemplates, image, method=cv2.TM_CCOEFF_NORMED, N_object=float("inf"), score_threshold=0.5, maxOverlap=0.25, searchBox=None)`

+This function searches each template in the image, and return the best N_object location which offer the best scores and which do not overlap above the `maxOverlap` threshold.

+__Parameters__
+- _listTemplates_:
+            list of tuples (LabelString, Grayscale or RGB numpy array) templates to search in each image, associated to a label

+- _image_  : Grayscale or RGB numpy array
+           image in which to perform the search, it should be the same bitDepth and number of channels than the templates

+- _method_ : int
+            one of OpenCV template matching method (0 to 5), default 5=0-mean cross-correlation

+- _N_object_: int
+            expected number of objects in the image

+- score_threshold: float in range [0,1]
+            if N>1, returns local minima/maxima respectively below/above the score_threshold

+- _maxOverlap_: float in range [0,1]
+            This is the maximal value for the ratio of the Intersection Over Union (IoU) area between a pair of bounding boxes.
+            If the ratio is over the maxOverlap, the lower score bounding box is discarded.

+- _searchBox_ : tuple (X, Y, Width, Height) in pixel unit
+            optional rectangular search region as a tuple

+__Returns__
+- _bestHits_:list of match as dictionaries {"TemplateName":string, "BBox":(X, Y, Width, Height), "Score":float}
+            if N=1, return the best matches independently of the score_threshold if N<inf, returns up to N best matches that passed the score_threshold if N=inf, returns all matches that passed the score_threshold

+The function `findMatches` performs the same detection without the Non-Maxima Supression.

+## drawBoxes
+The 2nd important function is `drawBoxes` to display the detections as rectangular bounding boxes on the initial image.
+`drawBoxes(image, listHit, boxThickness=2, boxColor=(255, 255, 00), showLabel=True, labelColor=(255, 255, 0)`

+This function returns a copy of the image with predicted template locations as bounding boxes overlaid on the image The name of the template can also be displayed on top of the bounding boxes with showLabel=True.

+__Parameters__
+- _image_  : numpy array
+        image in which the search was performed

+- _listHit_ :
+        list of hit as returned by matchTemplates or findMatches

+- _boxThickness_: int
+        thickness of bounding box contour in pixels

+- _boxColor_: (int, int, int)
+        RGB color for the bounding box

+- _showLabel_: Boolean
+        Display label of the bounding box (field TemplateName)

+- _labelColor_: (int, int, int)
+          RGB color for the label

+__Returns__
+- _outImage_: RGB image
+        original image with predicted template locations depicted as bounding boxes

+# Examples
 Check out the [jupyter notebook tutorial](https://github.com/LauLauThom/Multi-Template-Matching/blob/master/Tutorial.ipynb) for some example of how to use the package.
 The [wiki](https://github.com/LauLauThom/MultiTemplateMatching/wiki) section of this related repository also provides some information about the implementation.